Champions of a name

 - Alfred WatkinsWatkins Family Champion

-The Hereford brewer's son and travelling brewery-rep who photographed every parish church, dolmen and Roman road in Herefordshire across a forty-year working career, invented the Watkins exposure meter that the early photographic industry ran on, and in 1921 looked at his Ordnance Survey map and recognised the alignments he called ley lines that the next century of British landscape mysticism has been built on.
+The Hereford brewer's son and travelling brewery-rep who photographed the parish churches, dolmens and Roman roads of the Welsh Marches across a forty-year career, invented the first commercial photographic exposure meter, and in 1921 conceived the ley lines on which a century of British landscape writing has been built.

 - Dame Rebecca WestWest Family Champion